 - close proximity to operational response teams and access roads

 - the project to be constructed and operated with less impact on the environment than more remote locations

-A diversion structure, with several components that work together, controls how much flood water enters the diversion channel.
+A diversion structure, with several components that work together, will control how much flood water enters the diversion channel.

-The diversion channel then carries flood waters to the storage reservoir.
-The channel is about 4.5 km long and has a bottom width of 24 metres.
+The diversion channel will then carry flood waters to the storage reservoir.
+The channel will be about 4.5 km long and will have a bottom width of 24 metres.
 The channel cut would be similar to an irrigation canal with side slopes of about 3:1 (horizontal:vertical).
 It will generally be vegetated with native species.
 Erosion protection may be provided at select locations where fast water speed is anticipated.